This unique and exciting program will offer a variety of academic, cultural and social experiences through:

 Liability and Insurance

-Southwestern will not be responsible in any manner whatsoever for personal injuries, medical conditions, or loss or damage to personal property incurred by any student or program participant, including but not limited to transit to or from London.
-Southwestern requires that students obtain health insurance that covers or reimburses for health care abroad, and requires the plan to cover medical evacuation and repatriation.
+Southwestern will not be responsible for personal injuries to students, medical conditions, or for loss or damage to personal property within or in transit to London.
+Southwestern requires students to obtain health insurance that covers or reimburses for health care abroad, and requires the plan to cover medical evacuation and repatriation.

-Southwestern reserve the right to change or cancel the London Summer Program at any time prior to May 1.
+Southwestern reserves the right to change or cancel the London Summer Program at any time prior to May 1.
 Southwestern also reserves the right to cancel any course due to insufficient enrollment.
 Cancellation of the program or any course at a later date will occur only if necessary for reasons beyond Southwestern's control.
-Should the program be cancelled, all money advanced by the student will be refunded within 20 days after the date of the cancellation.
+For cancellation that occurs after a deposit has been paid, the program director will use his best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires, and all money advanced by the student shall be refunded within twenty (20) days after the date of cancellation.
+Students who have paid a deposit or registered for the program also have the opportunity to withdraw from the program if there are changes in the course offerings or other significant aspects of the program and receive a refund of fees paid except for room and board payments, with the exception of room and board payments utilized prior to the date of withdrawal.
+In the event of cancellation, students will immediately be notified by email, phone and U.S. mail.
+This program has not been cancelled in prior years.

 Tuition Refund Policy

-Students who withdraw from the program or request a class change must notify the Institute in writing as early as possible.
-Students who withdraw before the first day of the summer program may receive a 100% credit of charged tuition, with the exception of the $250 non-refundable application fee and the $750 non-refundable registration fee.
+Students who withdraw from the program or request a class change must notify the Director of the London Summer Program in writing as early as possible.
+Students who withdraw before the first day of the summer program may receive a 100% credit of charged tuition, with the exception of the $500 non-refundable registration deposit.
 Thereafter, refund for tuition is pro-rated on a daily basis.
 After 60% of the program is completed, there is no refund.
 Program housing fees will not be refunded after May 1.

 Ms. Tamara D. Moore